Contents

 This is where you pitch your brand as something more than just a software product.
 A lot of SaaS companies get blinded by the black and white of wanting conversions, and they get obsessed with selling the product’s value proposition.
 They don’t invest a lot of time or energy in these “softer” parts of the website.

-But a lot of buyers are looking for more.
-They want to understand the culture behind the organization, the commitment to social responsibility, and the bigger long-term mission.
 Remember: the customer is entering into a subscription model, so they’ll be interacting with your brand on an hourly, daily, or weekly basis.
 They need to know what you stand for — because you’re becoming a colleague.

 HubSpot's website has a meaningful mission.